-Professor Ed Byrne was the President and Vice-Chancellor of Monash University from 2009 – 2014 before taking his up his current appointment as President and Principal of King’s College, and Chairman of King’s Health Partners.
+Professor Sir Ed Byrne AC was the President and Vice-Chancellor of Monash University from 2009 – 2014 before taking his up his current appointment as President and Principal of King’s College, and Chairman of King’s Health Partners.

 Whilst at Monash, Professor Byrne established a new campus in Suzhou, China and fostered a major alliance with the University of Warwick in the UK.
 During his tenure Monash’s position in the global university rankings rose considerably from 176 into the 90s in Times Higher Education, elevating it to the top 100 internationally for the first time, and in the Shanghai Jiao Tong World University Rankings from 220 into the 130s.